authorAnonymousGit/Spatio-Temporal-Analysis-of-Tweets/README.md

 Please notice that if toy already trained the model and you only want to test it please define the parameter PRIMARY_ALREADY_TRAINED as True.
 To approach tweet relevance task please define the PROBLEM parameter as 'relevance'.
 The parameter FEATURE_TEXT defines the name of attribute that contains the tweet contents.
+Note that we provided the file Cal_relevance_3690.csv, which you can use to test the code on.

 The class CondigPrimary defines the hyperparameters of the RCNN model.